TnTech-ECE/S25_Team4_MyCapstoneProject/Team-Contract.md

 ### **4. Meetings**

 - **Expectation:** Regarding team meetings:
-  - **Frequency:** The team will meet weekly Mondays at 1pm and occasionally Wednesdays at 1pm when needed, or Monday through Wednesdays after 5pm.
+  - **Frequency:** The team will meet weekly Mondays at 5pm and occasionally Wednesdays at 5pm when needed.
+Additional meeting times will be planned when necessary.
   - **Attendance:** Members are expected to attend all meetings; absences should be communicated in advance.
   - **Preparation:** Members should come prepared, having completed any agreed-upon tasks or research.
 Aside from weekly meetings, other meetings must be communicated at least a week in advance.